carpentries-incubator/advanced-git/_episodes/04-undo.md

 ## Exercise: Undoing Changes

-> - Make sure you are still on the `cherry` branch and check the log to see the SHA of the "Merge pill request" commit.
+> - Create a new branch called `hotfix`.
+Create a new file and make 3-4 commits in that file.
+Check the log to see the SHA of the last commit.
 >
 > > ## Solution
 > > ~~~